 The relative newcomer in NOBULL has certainly started making waves in the CrossFit universe.
 It might not be enough to threaten Nike and Reebok’s market share, but at the very least, it has started to garner some modicum of traction.
 A new option for a top-quality athletic shoe that people so far seem to really love?
-Yes please!
+Yes, please!

 A Simple, Reliable Workout Shoe

-NOBULL’s success is largely due to their simplicity.
+NOBULL’s success is largely due to its simplicity.
 It’s because of their simple designs and technologies that draw athletes to it.
 Unlike other brands, they don’t try to come off as gimmicky as they only promise to produce a solid, reliable shoe to keep up with hardworking athletes.